Unsecured Loads Accidents in Texas

 Improperly loaded trucks can result in serious accidents.
 Houston truck injury attorney Neal Davis is ready to take on your unsecured cargo accident case and help you receive compensation.

 Truck accidents can be caused by anything from dangerous weather to improper driver training; however, many truck accidents are actually caused by improperly secured cargo in the truck’s trailer.

 Failing to secure the truck’s payload can easily cause the truck to lose control, overturn, or cause the cargo to fall out onto the road.
 Each of these instances can lead to serious accidents for oncoming drivers.

 If you or a loved one have been injured due to unsecured cargo loads, or any other type of trucking accident, don’t leave your compensation up to chance.
-Houston truck accident attorneys Neal Davis and Jed Silverman are prepared to take on your case.
+Houston truck accident attorney Neal Davis is prepared to take on your case.

 Know your legal rights.